 Halloween is one of my favorite holidays, and the kids and I can’t get into the spirit of the season without candy, costumes, and carving up a big, bright orange pumpkin!
 It’s a part of our Halloween family tradition and it’s something that my family looks forward to each year.

-It’s barely the start of October, but now that I’ve started decorating the house for fall, I know they’ll want to carve their pumpkins immediately!
+It’s barely the middle of September, but now that I’ve started decorating the house for fall, I know they’ll want to carve their pumpkins immediately!
 But I know the rule of thumb: pumpkins only last three to five days once carved.
 Of course, that shouldn’t stop the spooky fun!
 Here are some tips for keeping your pumpkins fresh if you have early carvers like me.

 Pumpkins are grown on every continent except Antarctica.

 Never cut the top off as it will cut the pumpkin’s life short.
 I know that the tops are traditionally one of the first things you cut when carving up a Halloween pumpkin, but to keep it lasting longer, start from the bottom instead.
 Moisture won’t collect at the bottom and the stem won’t start to shrivel and rot.